Harley’s & Scooter’s Puppies – December 1, 2015

 Latest Video done 11/18/2015 – About 7 weeks old

 Playing in the yard together and with their mom, Harley

 and friends who had passed away.
 Chelsea was about sixteen when she passed.
 I’m thinking Lee’s friend had her for about 6 years and we had her for about 10 years in 2009.
 Chelsea ruled the house and all the dogs in the neighborhood.
-She was known to chase the neighborhood dogs from the yard if she wanted.
+She was known to chase the neighborhood dogs from the yard when she tired of them.